Use Your Network (part 1): One of the 4 strategies to find a job

 In this case, I advise you to use FullContact.
 This application allows you to group all your contacts easily and quickly by connecting the different accounts on which you have an address book (LinkedIn, Gmail, etc.).
 You can even submit your address book in CSV (data that you can export from your different tools).

-Which contacts can really help you?
+Which contacts can help you?

-To activate your network, you must then define the categories of the people who can help you in your job search.
+To activate your network, you must define the categories of the people who can help you in your job search.

 The Human Resources and Recruiters (HR)